sgridsource/EccRed/EccRed_v2.md

 curve.
 From the curve fit parameters the changes in `DNSdata_rdot` and `DNSdata_Omega` are then computed.
 We invoke the script as follows:

-`EccRed_noForceBal.py --Mass MASS --Omega OMEGA --tskip TIMESKIP --dmin D_MIN moving_puncture_distance.lxyz4 > fit.data`
+`EccRed_noForceBal.py --Mass MASS --Omega OMEGA --tskip TIMESKIP --dmin D_MIN -c COL DISTANCE-FILE > fit.data`

 The values of `MASS`, `OMEGA`, `TIMESKIP` and `D_MIN` are found as follows: